 Shehab et al. [14] proposed a watermarking scheme for image verification and recovery after tampering for medical image applications.
 In their method, an image is divided into $4 \times 4$ blocks.
 Singular Value Decomposition (SVD) is calculated for any block to obtain block authentication bits and the self-recovery information is achieved by computing an average value of each $2 \times 2$ block.
 Authentication and recovery data of every block are embedded into the two least significant bits (LSBs) of the image pixels of the other block.
 Arnold transformation is also applied to determine which block is the destination block for embedding both authentication and recovery data.
 In the past, this method has achieved reasonable quality of the recovered images but has a problem in the accuracy of detection.
 The accuracy of authentication is low because they embed both authentication and recovery data in the same block.

-is tampered with, whether the original block or the destination block which contained authentication data.
+There is also a lack of ability to identify which block is tampered with, whether the original block or the destination block which contained authentication data.
 Therefore, False Positive Rate (FPR) increased.
-Moreover, since an average pixel's values have been used for any block, the recovered image suffers from the mosaic appearance in each recovered block.
+Moreover, since an average pixels values have been used for any block, the recovered image suffers from the mosaic appearance in each recovered block.